QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-uassetautomation.md

 #### ItemDataTable
 This is an easier table to edit, but required more data.
 To start, you'll need a dictionary of attachments mapped to their respective socket for each category of attachment: sight, muzzle, underbarrel.
 You'll also need a dictionary of item names, mapped to a list of sockets they have.
-Here's an example of the underbarrel attachment:
+Here's an example of the underbarrel attachment list, which we'll be using as an example:
 ```python
 all_under = {-38:"combat_grip",
 -39:"combat_grip",